 We truly believe that having family by their side during an illness improves the well-being of the child…

-The mandate of Ronald McDonald House Charities Saskatchewan is to provide accommodation for families of sick children traveling to Saskatoon to receive medical treatment, but the RMHC-SK offers so much more.
+The mandate of Ronald McDonald House Charities Saskatchewan is to provide accommodation and support for families of sick children while they are receiving medical treatment at a local hospital.
+RMHC-SK offers families accommodations and so much more.

-When children are sick RMHC-SK gives them what they need most... their families by providing a caring and comfortable home for them.
+When children are sick RMHC-SK gives them what they need most... their families by providing a care and comfort in a homelike environment.
+It has been proven that having family by a sick child it improves the wellbeing of that child.
 We truly believe that having family by their side during an illness improves the well-being of the child.
 RMHC-SK prides itself on maintaining a warm, comforting, safe atmosphere where families have the opportunity to connect with other families in similar situations.
-You'll often find families enjoying fresh coffee and baking in the community style kitchen sharing their stories.
-You will never feel alone at the House.
+You'll often find families enjoying fresh coffee and baking while sharing their stories in our House and Family Room.

-Through the doors of our House, you will find families struggling with a child's fragile health, celebrating the healing of their sick child while at the same time dealing with the routine necessities of everyday life.
-A child's illness can put a terrible strain on a family both emotionally and financially but RMHC-SK can ease some of the financial burden by offering beautiful accommodations for a supported contribution of $10.00 per night.
+Through the doors of our House, you may find families struggling with a child's fragile health, celebrating the healing of their sick child and dealing with the routine necessities of daily life.
+A child's illness can put a terrible strain on a family both emotionally and financially but RMHC-SK can ease some of the financial burden by offering beautiful accommodations at the House for a contribution of $ 10.00 per night.

 How Did Ronald McDonald Houses Start?